ancap-ch/from-en/ru/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 Strangely, this is the only characteristic of his that has utterly reversed itself.
 He cannot fly, he cannot change his shape, he cannot successfully digest ball bearings or live in an inferno; he cannot run one thousand kilometres an hour, and neither can he walk through a brick wall.
 He is absolutely, utterly, and completely *the same man as he was **before** he punched in* – yet now, he is subject to completely opposite moral rules.

-Even more strangely, if I am not a “policeman,” but I follow Bob to work, and do exactly what he does – I put on a costume, walk into the police station, and put a piece of cardboard into a punch clock – why, if I then do exactly what Bob does, I am completely and totally immoral, although Bob’s identical actions are completely and totally *moral*.
+Even more strangely, if I am not a “policeman”, but I follow Bob to work, and do exactly what he does – I put on a costume, walk into the police station, and put a piece of cardboard into a punch clock – why, if I then do exactly what Bob does, I am completely and totally immoral, although Bob’s identical actions are completely and totally *moral*.

 What kind of sense does this make?
 How can we conceivably unravel this impenetrable mystery?

 The simple fact is that it *cannot* be unravelled, because it is completely deranged.
-The fact that this “opposite world” moral madness is completely irrational – not to mention violently exploitive – is so obvious that it must be buried in an endless cavalcade of mythological “voluntarism.”
+The fact that this “opposite world” moral madness is completely irrational – not to mention violently exploitive – is so obvious that it must be buried in an endless cavalcade of mythological “voluntarism”.

 We are told that we “want” Bob to take our money – which completely contradicts the fact that Bob shows up on our doorstep pointing a loaded gun in our face.
 By this logic, I can also go up and down the street stealing money from my neighbours, and then claim to be utterly shocked when I am arrested: